COUNTRY GUIDES Content

 COMPLETE LIST – taxonomic details of these birds, showing each species’ order, family, genus and scientific name

-SPOTLIGHTED BIRDS – country, local and regional endemics, plus selected specialty birds that have a restricted range within the wider ‘Focus on’ region(s)
+SPOTLIGHTED BIRDS – country, local and regional endemics, plus selected specialty birds that have a restricted range within the wider ‘Focus On’ region(s)

 INTRODUCED AND OTHER SPECIES – birds that may be regularly encountered in the wild but which are not native to the country, plus species that were once or may have been ‘regularly present’ but are no longer regularly present